DmitryAlCh/mypage/people.md

 Solid Engineer, very straightforward and aim driven.
 Currently being a software architect at some place.
 Need a hand inside `C#` ecosystem, can ping Him, or if You can't decide between 760 or A8.
-Has a rare quality to tell customers, that maybe that deep and complete automation of whatever would never even break even.
-Artur the honest Dev.
+Has a rare quality to honestly tell customers, that maybe too deep and complete automation of whatever processes, would never even break even.
+Artur the **honest Dev.**

 ### David Alajanjan [Riddec OU](https://riddec.com)